ManINeedToSleep/FinTech_App/README.md

 # FinTech App

-A modern financial management application built with Next.js, TypeScript, and Prisma.
+A modern financial management application built with Next.js, TypeScript, and Prisma, deployed on Vercel with Neon PostgreSQL.
 Features include transaction management, financial calculators, and analytics.

 ## Features